chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ###### .ENV file

-You must configure your `.env` file to match your development and OCI IAM settings.
+If you choose to use a `.ENV` file, you must configure yours to match your development and OCI IAM settings.
 You should replace the following:

 ```bash
 CLIENT_ID=[Your Integrated Application Client ID]